varshasharon/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 4-bit and 8-bit Mode of LCD:

-The LCD can work in two different modes, namely the 4-bit mode and the 8-bit mode.
-In 4 bit mode we send the data nibble by nibble, first upper nibble and then lower nibble.
-For those of you who don’t know what a nibble is: a nibble is a group of four bits, so the lower four bits (D0-D3) of a byte form the lower nibble while the upper four bits (D4-D7) of a byte form the higher nibble.
-This enables us to send 8 bit data.
+The 4-bit mode and the 8-bit mode are the two operating modes for the LCD.
+When using the 4 bit method, we transmit the data one bit at a time—upper bit first, lower bit last.
+The lower four bits (D0-D3) of a byte create the lower nibble, while the upper four bits (D4-D7) of a byte make the higher nibble.
+For those of you who are unfamiliar with the term, nibble refers to a group of four bits.
+We can now communicate 8 bit data thanks to this.

-Whereas in 8 bit mode we can send the 8-bit data directly in one stroke since we use all the 8 data lines.

- 8-bit mode is faster and flawless than 4-bit mode.
-But the major drawback is that it needs 8 data lines connected to the microcontroller.
-This will make us run out of I/O pins on our MCU, so 4-bit mode is widely used.
-No control pins are used to set these modes.
+In contrast, since we use all 8 data lines in 8 bit mode, we may transfer 8 bit data straight in a single stroke.
  LCD Commands:

 There are some preset commands instructions in LCD, which we need to send to LCD through some microcontroller.
 Some important command instructions are given below: